sebzuddas/Zuddas-S/README.md

 -->

 # Sebastiano Zuddas 💥

 ## About
 - 🚀 Avionics lead at Project SunrIde
+- 👑 Royal Academy of Engineering Leadership Scholar
-- 🎓 3rd year MEng Intelligent Systems & Control Engineering student at the University of Sheffield
+- 🎓 MEng Intelligent Systems & Control Engineering student at the University of Sheffield
-- 📊 Fields of interest: Data Science, System Identification, Complex Systems, Business Strategy
+- 📊 Fields of interest: System Identification, Complex Systems and Control Systems
 - 🔥 One of my 2022 goals is to contribute to more projects on GitHub